C5278/recap-workshop-2025/README.md

 These services must be provisioned and configured in your SAP BTP subaccount.

+## What we have to start with?
+We have a order processing service, which takes an order request and then create the order in the system.
+You may find the UI app in the app folder, entities in the db folder, and service implementation in the srv folder.

+## What are we going to do?
+We are going to enhance this service by adding a rewards program and a inventory update service.
+These are independent services are can be invoked asynchronously on order creation event.
+This use case is an example of outbox pattern, where remote operations are deferred until the main transaction has been successfully committed.
+This prevents accidental execution of remote calls in case the transaction is rolled back.

 ## Cloning the Repository in SAP Business Application Studio (BAS)

+Clone the branch `develop` from this repository and we will start the exercise from here. `develop` branch has a basic implementation of a order processing service.
 Follow the steps below to clone the repository in SAP BAS:

 1. Open **SAP Business Application Studio** from your SAP BTP Cockpit.